TediCross/TediCross/README.md

 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `messageTimeoutAmount`: Amount for your unit of time to expire messages in MessageMap.
 Defaults to `24`
 * `messageTimeoutUnit`: Format of time as a string (ie: 'hours', 'days', 'weeks', etc).
 Defaults to `'hours'`
+* `persistentMessageMap`: Allow MessageMap to persist between reboots by saving it to a file.
+Defaults to `false`
 * `bridges`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log
 	* `direction`: Direction of the bridge. "both" for bidirectional, "d2t" for discord-to-telegram, "t2d" for telegram-to-discord